Self-test loss functions for learning weak-form operators and gradient flows: Applications to parametric and nonparametric estimations

-\paragraph{Numerical results.} We compare the estimators using the weak-form and strong-form equations.
-The strong-form estimator uses the Savitzky-Golay filter when computing the derivatives.
-We compute the estimators from data with the noise level in $\sigma =\{2^{-j}, j=5,\ldots, 10\}$.
-We make 100 independent simulations for each noise level, each with randomly sampled noises.
+\textbf{Numerical results.} We compare the estimators using the weak-form and strong-form equations.
+The strong-form estimator uses the Savitzky-Golay filter to compute derivatives.
+We compute the estimators from data with noise levels $\sigma = \{2^{-j}, j=5,\ldots, 10\}$.
+We make 100 independent simulations for each noise level, each with randomly sampled noise.

-Figure \ref{fig:est-Phi} \textbf{(b)-(c)} report the estimators and relative errors using the median, the 10th and 90th percentiles.
+Figure \ref{fig:est-Phi} \textbf{(b)-(c)} reports the estimators and relative errors using the median, the 10th and 90th percentiles.
 In particular, \textbf{(b)} shows that the weak-form estimator is more accurate than the strong-form estimator when the noise level is $\sigma = 2^{-7}\approx 0.0078$. \textbf{(c)} shows that when the noise level is small, the strong-form estimator is as accurate as the weak-form, indicating the effectiveness of the Savitzky-Golay filter.
-Still, when the noise level is large, the strong-form estimator has relatively larger errors than the weak-form estimator due to the need to approximate the derivatives using finite difference.
+Still, when the noise level is high, the strong-form estimator has larger errors than the weak-form estimator, due to the need to approximate derivatives using finite differences.

-In summary, the weak-form estimator outperforms the strong-form estimator in being more robust to large noise levels.
+In summary, the weak-form estimator outperforms the strong-form estimator in terms of robustness to high levels of noise.